First Four EPs

-First Four EPs is the debut studio album by the band Off! which features former Black Flag and Circle Jerks singer Keith Morris.
+First Four EPs is a compilation album by the band Off! which features former Black Flag and Circle Jerks singer Keith Morris.
 The four 7-inch EP vinyl box set collection was released on December 14, 2010, by Vice Records, the CD version followed on February 15, 2011, and both contain artwork by Raymond Pettibon.
 The album was produced by Dimitri Coats and recorded and mixed by Steven Shane McDonald.

 Track listing

 All songs written by Dimitri Coats and Keith Morris, unless noted.